 UMTV: Church Erases AIDS Stigma

 In some U.S. cities, the rate of those living with HIV/AIDS matches that of some African nations.
-That places Asbury United Methodist Church in Atlantic City in the epicenter of what remains an epidemic in 2013.
-And the congregation is committed to embracing those living with the disease.
+That places Asbury United Methodist Church in Atlantic City is committed to embracing those living with the disease.

 (Atlantic City, New Jersey)